Orlova27/brusselator_on_C/README.md

 # brusselator
-In the folder main execute file brusselator.c : data will appear After that in gnuplot run script animator.p : gif with graps will appear
+In the folder cartoon execute file brusselator.c : data will appear After that in gnuplot run script animator.p : gif with graps will appear

 Folder reports contains old versions of reports